Tuvalu: Telecommunications and media

 The Tuvalu Media Department of the Government of Tuvalu operates Radio Tuvalu which broadcasts from Funafuti.
 In 2011, the Japanese government provided financial support to construct a new AM broadcast studio.
 The installation of upgraded transmission equipment allows Radio Tuvalu to be heard on all nine islands of Tuvalu.
 The new AM radio transmitter on Funafuti replaced the FM radio service to the outer islands and freed up satellite bandwidth for mobile services.
 Fenui – news from Tuvalu is a free digital publication of the Tuvalu Media Department that is emailed to subscribers and operates a Facebook page, which publishes news about government activities and news about Tuvaluan events.

 Communications in Tuvalu rely on satellite dishes for telephone, television, and internet access.
 The Tuvalu Telecommunications Corporation (TTC) is a state-owned enterprise that provides fixed line telephone communications to subscribers on each island, mobile phone services on Funafuti, Vaitupu and Nukulaelae, and is a distributor of the Fiji Television service (Sky Pacific satellite television service).

 The Tuvalu Vaka subsea cable was connected in 2025, together with the introduction of Starlink community gateways, they transform digital connectivity and expand access to essential services by providing continuous access to telecommunication services.
 The roll out of Fibre to the Premises (FTTP) in Funafuti, also expanded access to high-speed internet.
 The Starlink Community Gateway was funded under a World Bank ICT project, and provides redundancy with the VAKA cable.

+In Tuvalu, the official ccTLD (Country code top-level domain) is .tv, which has been the centre of significant usage by (especially notable) foreign companies, including Samsung, LG, and Sony, and it has been stated by utilizers that it is used commonly due to its resemblance with the word "television" and its relation with video and film making.

 In July 2020, the Government of Tuvalu signed a five-year agreement with Kacific Broadband Satellites to supply Tuvalu with internet via sixty 1.2 metre VSAT satellite receivers.
 The agreement provided a combined data transfer capacity of 400 to 600 Mbit/s to schools, medical clinics, government agencies, small businesses, and 40 outdoor Wi-Fi hotspots, as well as Tuvaluan interisland ferries via three maritime antennae.
 A Ka band antenna was installed to provide the island's mobile phone network with trunking and backhaul services.
 By February 2022, Kacific and Agility Beyond Space (ABS) satellites provided the island with a combined capacity of 510 Mbit/s.

 The average download of data per device is about 9 GB/user/month, with 95% of devices in use supporting 4G LTE service.
 Also, Tuvalu has 5,915 active broadband users (the largest base of users is on Funafuti), with dedicated satellite and hotspot users on the outer islands, each of which having three to five hotspots.